 If your landlord wants to evict you from their property, there are strict procedures that they must follow depending on the type of tenancy agreement you have.
 If they don’t, they may be guilty of illegally evicting or harassing you.

 If you are a social housing tenant or renting privately, your landlord must usually give you written notice and get a court order in order to evict you.
 If you live in the same accommodation as your landlord, they won’t need to get a court order but need to give you reasonable notice to leave.

 The most common types of evictions are ‘section 21 evictions’ which are used to end an assured shorthold tenancy.
 The landlord doesn’t have to have a reason for wanting you to leave.

-Contact us for assistance through our Housing Assistance Referral Portal.
+Contact us for assistance through our Homelessness and Housing Advice Portal:

 If you are in rent arrears, it is important to take action as soon as possible.
 It may be possible to agree a repayment plan with your landlord.

 Contact North Herts Citizens Advice if you need help working out your finances.